 The Capability Development Document (CDD) specifies the operational requirements for the system that will deliver the capability that meets the operational performance criteria specified in the Initial Capabilities Document (ICD).
-It outlines a militarily useful increment of capability with its own set of attributes and performance values (i.e., thresholds and objectives) in terms of Key Performance Parameters (KPP), Key System Attributes (KSAs), and Other System Attributes.
+It outlines militarily useful increments of capability with its own set of attributes and development performance values (i.e., thresholds and objectives) in terms of Key Performance Parameters (KPP), Key System Attributes (KSAs), and Other System Attributes.

 Figure: CDD in the Acquisition/JCIDS Process